Biography of Laurence Olivier

 Timeline of Laurence Olivier:

 1922: Olivier acted at Stratford-upon-Avon for the first time in a schoolboy production of “The Taming of the Shrew”, playing Katharine.

 1925: He plays Lennox in “Macbeth”.

 1926: Joined Barry Jackson’s Birmingham Repertory Theatre Company, which was the leading company in the country at the time.
 Worked a summer season at Clacton.

 1927: He played in “Uncle Vanya” and “She Stoops to Conquer” at Birmingham.

 1928: Laurence Olivier created the part of Stanhope in “Journey’s End”.

 1929: Olivier took the title role in “Beau Geste” at Her Majesty’s Theatre, London.
 Played in “Murder on the Second Floor” at the Eltinge Theatre in New York.

 1930: He performs in the West End in “Private Lives” with Noel Coward although he found Coward difficult.

 1931: Olivier appeared in his first Hollywood film “Yellow Ticket”.

 1934: He played Bothwell in “Queen of Scots” a play directed by John Gielgud.

 1935: He swapped roles with John Gielgud in “Romeo and Juliet” at the New Theatre, London.

 1937: Laurence Olivier played Hamlet at Elsinore alongside Vivien Leigh.

 1939: He appeared as Heathcliffe in the Hollywood film version of “Wuthering Heights”.

-1941: Enlisted in the Royal Naval Volunteer Reserve.
+1941: Olivier enlisted in the Royal Naval Volunteer Reserve.

 1944: He was appointed co-director of the “Old Vic” theatre in London with Ralph Richardson and John Burrell.

-1945: Directed “The Skin of Our Teeth” in which Vivien Leigh played a staring role at the Phoenix Theatre, London.
+1945: He directed “The Skin of Our Teeth” in which Vivien Leigh played a staring role at the Phoenix Theatre, London.

 1948: Tours of Australia and New Zealand with the Old Vic company.
 He won Best Film and Best Actor Academy Awards (Oscars) for his film version of “Hamlet”.

 1950: He becomes Actor/Manager at St. James Theatre, London.

 1951: Olivier took part in the Festival of Britain productions in association with the Arts Council.

-1957: Played Archie Rice in “The Entertainer” by John Osborne at the Royal Court Theatre, London.
+1957: He played Archie Rice in “The Entertainer” by John Osborne at the Royal Court Theatre, London.

 1961: He is appointed Director of the Chichester Festival.

 1963: Olivier became the first director at the National Theatre Company which began life at the Old Vic in London.